HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 In addition, we propose adding an additional **optional** section to the RFC template: Timeline.
 This will allow the authors to propose a timeline for the work to be completed thus informing others of any conflicting priorities.

+5 .
+Status and authorship of the RFCs could be more clearly indicated:

+We propose to explicitly request that authors claim their RFCs by assigning themselves as authors in Github.

+Additionally it is proposed to setup setup a custom Zenhub board with columns for each RFC state while maintaining tags to indicate the disposition at the terminal (closed) state.